Sank-Infinity/Artificial-Neural-Network-banknote-authentication/README.md

 - The Banknote Dataset involves predicting whether a given banknote is authentic given a number of measures taken from a photograph.
 - It is a binary (2-class) classification problem.
 The number of observations for each class is not balanced.
 - There are 1,372 observations with 4 input variables and 1 output variable.

-The variable names are as follows:
+# The variable names are as follows:

-1.Variance of Wavelet Transformed image (continuous).
+1. Variance of Wavelet Transformed image (continuous).
 2. Skewness of Wavelet Transformed image (continuous).
 3. Kurtosis of Wavelet Transformed image (continuous).
 4. Entropy of image (continuous).